anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 Ensure stale images are removed from the registry.
 Remove unsafe, vulnerable images (e.g. containers should no longer be used based on time triggers and labels associated with images).

 ##  6.14  Orchestration & Container Manager
-The kubernetes orchestration manager also known as the control plane consist of various components including a Kube-API server, an etcd storage, a kube-controller-manager, a cloud-controller-manager, a kube-scheduler, and a DNS server for Kubernetes services.
+The Kubernetes orchestration manager also known as the control plane consist of various components including a Kube-API server, an etcd storage, a kube-controller-manager, a cloud-controller-manager, a kube-scheduler, and a DNS server for Kubernetes services.
 The communication over these APIs needs to be secured via different mechanisms like TLS encryption, API authentication via LDAP etc. A master node in an unsecured boundary can lead to a potential threat to the running workloads.
 A master must be hardened in terms of security by disabling unused ports, prohibiting root access etc.

 They following are security recommendations for orchestration manager: